Reverse Diffusion Sequential Monte Carlo Samplers: Method details

-We discuss two strategies to reduce the variance introduced by SMC resampling steps, and to address the potential high variance of score estimates, respectively.

-\paragraph{SMC resampling strategy.} While the resampling step in \ourmethod{} is crucial for steering particles toward high target probability region, it introduces extra variance in the short term.
+While the resampling step in \ourmethod{} is crucial for steering particles toward high target probability region, it introduces extra variance in the short term.
 We discuss several strategies to reduce this added variance.

-We use systematic resampling, which introduces correlations among resampling indices \citep[Chapter 2.2.1]{naesseth2019elements}.
+First, we use systematic resampling, which introduces correlations among resampling indices \citep[Chapter 2.2.1]{naesseth2019elements}.

 We also consider start resampling at a later stage of the sampling trajectory.
 At early steps, the Gaussian likelihood provides weaker conditional information, making posterior inference more challenging \citep{huang2023reverse,grenioux2024stochastic}.
 Consequently, both the score estimates and marginal density estimates can be significantly biased or exhibit high variance, especially under limited compute budgets.
 As a result, the intermediate target distributions in early steps may not be sufficiently informative to enable effective resampling.
 To mitigate this issue, we delay resampling until a designated step $\tstart<T$, which we treat as a tunable hyperparameter.
-In our experiments, we found that values in the range of $[0.3T,0.8T]$ yielded improved performance.

-After this point, we adopt an effective sample size (ESS)-based criterion to decide whether resampling should be performed at each step -- a common strategy in SMC literature \citep[Chapter 2.2.2]{naesseth2019elements}.
+For timestep $t < \tstart$, we adopt an effective sample size (ESS)-based criterion to decide whether resampling should be performed at each step -- a common strategy in SMC literature \citep[Chapter 2.2.2]{naesseth2019elements}.
 The ESS at step $t$ is computed as

 We trigger resampling only when the normalized ESS, computed as $ESS_t/N$,is below a threshold $\essthreshold$, another hyperparameter which we fix at 0.3 throughout experiments.

 When resampling is skipped (i.e. for $t> \tstart$ or when the normalized ESS is above $\essthreshold$), we must adjust the computation of the intermediate weights to ensure the unbiasedness of the log normalization constant estimate \citep[Chapter 2.2.3]{naesseth2019elements}.
 For iterations where resampling is not performed, the weight update in \Cref{algline:weight} of \Cref{alg:main} is replaced by